oushujun/EDTA/README.md

 2. If your run has no errors but stuck at the TIR step for days, try to rerun with more memory.
 This step takes more memory than others.
 3. Check out the [Wiki page](https://github.com/oushujun/EDTA/wiki) for more information and frequently asked questions.

+## panEDTA usage
+This is the serial version of panEDTA.
+Each genome will be annotated sequentially and then combined with the panEDTA functionality.
+Existing EDTA annotation of genomes (--anno 1) will be recognized and reused.
+A way to acclerate the pan-genome annotation is to execute EDTA annotation of each genomes separately and in parallel, then execute panEDTA to finish the remaining of the runs.
+You may want to save the GFF files and the sum file of the EDTA results because they will be overwritten by panEDTA.
+You may want to check out the toy example in the ./test folder to get familiarized.

+sh panEDTA.sh -genomes genome_list.txt -cds cds.fasta -threads 10
+	-g	A list of genome files with paths accessible from the working directory.
+			Required: You can provide only a list of genomes in this file (one column, one genome each row).
+			Optional: You can also provide both genomes and CDS files in this file (two columns, one genome and one CDS each row).
+				  Missing of CDS files (eg, for some or all genomes) is allowed.
+	-c		Optional.
+Coding sequence files in fasta format.
+   			The CDS file provided via this parameter will fill in the missing CDS files in the genome list.
+			If no CDS files are provided in the genome list, then this CDS file will be used on all genomes.
+	-l	Optional.
+A manually curated, non-redundant library following the RepeatMasker naming format.
+	-f	Minimum number of full-length TE copies in individual genomes to be kept as candidate TEs for the pangenome.
+   			Lower is more inclusive, and will ↑ library size, ↑ sensitivity, and ↑ inconsistency.
+			Higher is more stringent, and will ↓ library size, ↓ sensitivity, and ↓ inconsistency.
+			Default: 3.
+	-t	Number of CPUs to run panEDTA.
+Default: 10.

 ## Benchmark
 If you developed a new TE method/got a TE library and want to compare it's annotation performance to the methods we have tested, you can: